by Marcelle Pick, OB/GYN NP

 With all the other factors contributing to inflammation, coping with stress and emotional pain is often overlooked — but it’s really important.
 And it can play a big part in restoring your immune system’s balance before it gets overloaded.

 Our bodies weren’t designed for a daily barrage of toxins, infectious agents and stress, seen and unseen.
 This kind of demand requires a lot of support to maintain your immune’s system resilience.
 Our go-go lifestyle just doesn’t make room unless we pay attention to everything: what we breathe, eat, drink and absorb and feel.
 It all has a pro- or anti-inflammatory effect, and for most of us, the factors are skewed toward inflammation.

 Well-documented research links depression and stress to a rise in the inflammatory markers, such as CRP, signaling an increased risk for atherosclerosis and coronary heart disease (CHD).
 One study showed that a depressive state increases the odds of developing CHD by 50%.
 For more on CHD, please see our articles on heart disease.
 And one thing is certain about society today: we appear to be more stressed and depressed than ever.

 While the incidence of inflammation and inflammatory disease is rising in all developed countries, it’s important to remember that each of us has an individual response to the stressors in our life.
 Some of that unique response is determined by genetics.
 But much of it is within our control — if we understand how our choices affect our health.

 You can see that countering chronic inflammation takes a combination approach because it arises from a combination of causes.
 The good news is that so much of it is in your control.
-For more information on what you can do, see our article on reducing inflammation — a natural anti-inflammatory approach.
+For more information on what you can do, see our articles on reducing inflammation.